sst/guide/_chapters/setup-an-error-boundary-in-react.md

 ### Test the Error Boundary

-Before we move on, lets do a quick test.
+Before we move on, let's do a quick test.

 Replace the following in `src/containers/Home.js`.